hongtaoh/olymvis/content/paper.md

 The graph was very messy.
 As there were six continents and one global average, we could not distinguish between the seven categories very easily.
 So we gave up this option.

 Then we tried a small multiple in which each continent and the global average were shown in simple line graphs.
-This chart showed every continent clearly but it was not very easy to make comparison.
+This chart showed every continent clearly but it was not very easy to make a comparison.
 See Figure 26.

 <!--
 [**FIGURE 28 HERE**]